abhijeetchopra04/abhijeetchopra04.github.io/about.md

 CS Grad Student at The University of Texas at Arlington.

-### Favourate quotation
+### Favourite quotation

 'Give him fish and you feed him for a day.
-Teach him fishing and you feed him for life.' - unknown
+Teach him fishing and you feed him for life.' -unknown

 ### Contact me